 A regular chat with one of our cheerful volunteers can make a real difference.

 It is especially difficult for older people who are isolated from their families and friends during the coronavirus pandemic.
-Many older people are having to shield themselves at home and are missing the support they get from attending clubs and day centres.
-We currently have 78 telephone befriending clients in Northamptonshire who receive a regular telephone call from one of our vetted volunteers.
+Many older people are staying at home and are missing the support they get from attending clubs and day centres.
+We currently have 76 telephone befriending clients in Northamptonshire who receive a regular telephone call from one of our vetted volunteers.
 The demand for this service is understandably high but we are doing our best to match people as quickly as possible.
 Please get in touch if you, or someone you know, could benefit from this service.

 What does the service offer?